pnetwork-association/pnetwork-v4/REFUND.md

 4. Call `XERC20Lockbox.withdraw()` by specifying the amount to withdraw (the ERC20 will be transferred to the EOA calling the withdraw() function)
 5. Call ERC20.transfer() transferring the funds to the Operation.sender EOA
 6. Refund completed
+7. Call `XERC20.setLimits()` with the owner key setting the minting limit to 0

 ### 4. Notify the User